Vyral/monte-mohr-recruiting/_posts/2020-03-13-the-full-proof-method-to-maximize-listings.md

 {% include youtube.html %}

-*I’ve found that what separates “just okay” listings from the top, buzz-generating listings can be boiled down to the eight things I’m sharing with you today. *
+<CENTER><EM>I’ve found that what separates “just okay” listings from the top, buzz-generating listings can be boiled down to the eight things I’m sharing with you today. *</EM></CENTER>

 I’ve been in the real estate business for over 35 years, and during that time I’ve helped over 3,000 families with their real estate needs.
 Over the years, I developed a nearly full-proof technique to maximize a home’s value and capture an additional two to three buyers on almost every listing.&nbsp;